 Any oil used on a baby is best organic, extra virgin and cold pressed.
 To keep it simple I'll only suggest three oils and you can choose what works for your baby.
 As with everything in the world there is a small risk of allergy.

-Here is an Ayurvedic description of four massage oils.
+Here is an Ayurvedic description of three massage oils.

-- Sesame oil is the most classical Ayurvedic massage oil, particularly black sesame if you have access to it.
+It is the most classical Ayurvedic massage oil, particularly black sesame if you have access to it.
 It is the only oil to penetrate all seven tissues.
-It's hot and heavy qualities are very grounding and nourishing, but may be imbalancing if Kapha or Pitta is high.
+It's hot and heavy qualities are very grounding and nourishing, but maybe imbalancing if Kapha or Pitta is high.

-- Olive oil is one of my favourites because very high quality olive oil is so readily available.
+It is one of my favourites because very high-quality olive oil is so readily available.
 It is not as heavy as sesame oil and is cooling, so very useful for babies with any kind of hot red rash.
 Allergy is very rare.

 Store oil out of direct sunlight, in a dark glass bottle in a cool place.